North Korean Currency

 It’s estimated that over half of North Korea’s electricity is generated by hydroelectric plants.

-Korean People’s Army (KPA) members representing the Air Force, Navy, and Grand Forces.
+Korean People’s Army (KPA) members representing the Air Force, Navy, and Ground Forces.
 This highlights the importance of which North Korea puts on the military’s role in society.

 In the mid-1990s, Kim Jong Il reinforced the “Songun” policy, which puts the military first as a guiding force to the state.